Superadiabatic dynamical density functional study of Brownian hard-spheres in time-dependent external potentials: Results for three-dimensional hard-spheres in planar geometry

 The system is initially prepared in an equilibrium state with an average of $2.5$ particles per unit area in the $xy$-plane, i.e. $\langle N\rangle\!=\!\int dz\, \rho_{\rm eq}(z)\!=\!2.5$, before being driven out-of-equilibrium by the oscillatory Gaussian peak \eqref{equation case 1} for times $t\!>\!0$.
 Panels B to E of Figure~\ref{figure test case 1} show theoretical density profiles at different times, calculated using both superadiabatic-DDFT (red-framed panels C and E) and force-DDFT (green-framed panels B and D).
 The data shown in Panel A tracks the value of the one-body density at the center of the harmonic trap, $\rho(z\!=\!5,t)$, as a function of time.
 This shows clearly the transient relaxation of the one-body density from equilibrium to a periodic nonequilibrium steady-state.
 The filled circles indicate times at which we show the full density profile in panels B to E and the stars are results of BD simulation, shown at regular time intervals.

 We first discuss the data shown in Panel A of Figure~\ref{figure test case 1}.
 At time $t\!=\!0$ the system is in equilibrium and both superadiabatic- and force-DDFT predict identical density profiles, namely those of force-DFT.
 The equilibrium density profile is not in perfect agreement with that of simulation (calculated using the Monte-Carlo method) due to the approximate free energy used to calculate the equilibrium two-body density, in analogy with the situation considered in reference \cite{tschopp4}.
 From $t\!=\!0$ until around $t\!=\!0.2$ we observe a transient relaxation during which $\rho(z\!=\!5,t)$ decreases after each oscillation period.
 This decrease reflects the changes in the microstructure caused by periodically compressing the particles away from the center and towards the outer regions of the harmonic trap.
 During the transient regime, interparticle collisions cause the particles to adjust their positions in such a way that they can move as freely as possible back-and-forth in response to the externally applied forces.
 The time-dependent Gaussian respects the symmetry of the trap (mirror symmetric about $z\!=\!5$) and does not induce a large amount of flow, but rather leads to more subtle configurational changes as each particle modifies its \textit{local} environment through repeated interaction with its neighbours.
 The absence of strong flow in the system suggests that superadiabatic effects can be expected to be modest.
 The superadiabatic- and force-DDFT predictions for $\rho(z\!=\!5,t)$ are given by the red and green curves, respectively.
 The prediction of superadiabatic-DDFT is in excellent quantitative agreement with the BD data and captures almost perfectly the transient behaviour, whereas the force-DDFT decays too rapidly.
-This failing of force-DDFT is a consequence of using the adiabatic two-body density to generate the average one-body interaction force \cite{tschopp3}.
-The adiabatic two-body density follows an unphysical time-evolution which does not respect the packing contraints imposed by the repulsive hard-sphere interaction potential.
-In constrast, the superadiabatic-DDFT correctly implements the condition of zero overlap (the `core condition') on the two-body density at all times and provides a much more realistic account of the microstructural rearrangements induced by external forces.
+The superadiabatic-DDFT correctly implements the zero flux condition on the two-body density at all times and thus provides a much more realistic account of the microstructural rearrangements induced by external forces.